 "Your next question is: 'Are you glad you're in it?'"
-Atkinson asked.
+Atkinson asks.
 "And, I am."

 Here are his reasons:

--- Giant Miscanthus is low maintenance.
+> Giant Miscanthus is low maintenance.
 It took a couple of years to get established and grew 8 to 10 feet tall.
 "Now, it's doing well ...
-All I have to do is fertilize occasionally -- every two to three years -- and keep a border cleared around it," Atkinson said.
+All I have to do is fertilize occasionally -- every two to three years -- and keep a border cleared around it," Atkinson says.

 Like anything, there are some downsides to Giant Miscanthus.
 Most notably, markets for the niche crop are spotty and not well-established.

 Emily Heaton, associate professor of agronomy, biomass specialist, biomass crops production at Iowa State University, has studied the plant for most of a decade and at first thought the crop would thrive as a source for cellulosic ethanol plants.